chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

     }
     ```

+12. ## take:
-12. **take**: Limits the number of values emitted by the flow to a specified count.
+   Limits the number of values emitted by the flow to a specified count.

     ```kotlin
     import kotlinx.coroutines.flow.*